-Here’s another episode that we do not have any new characters to introduce.
+Here’s another episode where we do not have any new characters to introduce.
 Isn’t it a shame that we do not know who voiced Nicky Freudl?
 He has a great voice, very similar to Jimmy.
 I’m inclined to believe that it was a child around the same age as Judy and Jimmy.

 The Cinnamon Bear Episode 24 – The Parade